wp-plugins/bubuti-donation/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Bubuti Donation is a WordPress plugin that gives your audience, friends and fans to your WordPress site, a way to contribute instantly.
-To set up Bubuti, it takes about 3 minutes.

 == Description ==
 **Go Beyond Raising Awareness Online: Create Action & Empower your Audience to Donate!**